hapax/hapax.github.io/assets/reality.md

 "there must be a drawing power in matter, and the sum of the drawing power in the matter of the earth must be in the earth's center."

-This little observation carried the seed for the productive year anyone has ever had ever.
+This little observation carried the seed for the most productive year anyone has ever had in recorded history.
 In 1666, the lazy student invented Newtonian mechanics in order to explain how the apple started and stopped moving, the law of gravitation to explain why the apple moved in the first place, and why it was drawn towards the centre of the earth, and